Get a Library Card

 - Any other valid identification that contains your name and current address.

-If you do not have any identification with you when you register, you may borrow three items on the day you get your library card.
+If you do not have any identification with you when you register, you may borrow one item on the day you get your library card.
 However, on your next visit, you will be required to produce identification before you are able to check out materials.

 Temporary e-Library Card